 The subtle meanings behind colour in branding & business web design

-Colour plays an integral role not only in branding and logo design, but also in your entire website design.
+Colour plays an integral role not only in branding and logo design but also in your entire website design.
 Researchers have been studying the impact of colour in marketing and branding for a while, and surprisingly 90% of snap judgements made about products can be based on visual appearance and colour.
-With this in mind, it’s crucial to choose a colour which symbolises something relevant and represents your business as a whole.
+With this in mind, it’s crucial to choose a colour which symbolises something relevant and represents your business on a whole.

 The meanings behind colour use in brands of the world.
 Image credit Boutique

 Red – evokes energy, hunger, passion, power, catches attention, often used for SALE signs and food

 Pink – romantic and youthful, often used to attract girls and young women